Course Outline

 Submission: On completion of the placement preparation course.

 Performance throughout the course will be measured using the Evaluation of Foundational Placement Competencies (EFPC).
 This assessment tool has been designed by the University of Sydney to assess the competencies associated with success on allied health student placement.
-Assessment by the USC Practice Educator will include the provision of formative assessment feedback throughout the placement, and may, where relevant, include feedback from external sources (e.g. CBL workplace, student mentors) related to performance against the criteria.
+Assessment by the UniSC Practice Educator will include the provision of formative assessment feedback throughout the placement, and may, where relevant, include feedback from external sources (e.g. CBL workplace, student mentors) related to performance against the criteria.
 Students are required to submit a signed log of hours as evidence of their participation in the WIL placement hours (up to 104 hours) via SONIA.

 Criteria: